Our Lady of Apostles College of Education

 Our Lady of Apostles (OLA) College of Education (formerly OLA Training College) is a women's college of education in Cape Coast, Ghana.
-It is one of 46 public colleges of education in Ghana and participated in the DFID-funded T-TEL programme.
-The principal is Dr. Mrs Regina Okyere-Dankwa.
+It is one of 46 public colleges of education in Ghana and participates in the DFID-funded T-TEL programme.
+The principal is Dr. Regina Okyere-Dankwa.

 The college is affiliated with the University of Cape Coast.